Sudipta Kar

 Assistant Professor at the University of Colorado Boulder

-Assistant Professor at the Pontifical Catholic University of Chile.
+Assistant Professor at Baylor University

-speaker_jocelyn Manuel Montes-y-Gómez is Full Professor at the National Institute of Astrophysics, Optics and Electronics (INAOE) of Mexico.
+Manuel Montes-y-Gómez is Full Professor at the National Institute of Astrophysics, Optics and Electronics (INAOE) of Mexico.
 His research is on automatic text processing.
 He is author of more than 250 journal and conference papers in the fields of information retrieval, text mining and authorship analysis.

 He has been visiting professor at the Polytechnic University of Valencia (Spain), and the University of Alabama (USA).
 He is also a member of the Mexican Academy of Sciences (AMC), and founding member of the Mexican Academy of Computer Science (AMEXCOMP), the Mexican Association of Natural Language Processing (AMNLP), and of the Language Technology Network of CONACYT.
 In the context of them, he has been the organizer of the National Workshop on Language Technologies (from 2004 to 2016), the Mexican Workshop on Plagiarism Detection and Authorship Analysis (2016-2020), the Mexican Autumn School on Language Technologies (2015 and 2016), and a shared task on author profiling, aggressiveness analysis and fake news detection in Mexican Spanish at IberLEF (2018-2021).